The Virginia Department of Social Services offers IL supports and programs for youth, starting at age 14.

 Child welfare, as its name implies, has historically focused on providing services to children.
 While many of its principles may also apply to working with youth in care, a customized approach is needed for child welfare systems to be able to appropriately structure their work in a way that is responsive to the developmental, social, and practical needs of youth.

-You can read more about this shift here, in this document by the Capacity Building Center for States.
+You can visit our YWA webpage to learn more, or can read more about this shift here, in this document by the Capacity Building Center for States.

 Virginia will be transitioning to this Youth Welfare Approach.
 The Virginia Department of Social Services (VDSS) will release more information on the shift as it’s available.